 Best of Vienna: Sacher Torte

 After walking through the Kärntner Strasse, the time has come to taste the legendary Sacher Torte, traditional chocolate cake with apricot jam.
-The most famous place to try this sweet desire is in the Sacher Hotel.
+To have perfect weekend in Vienna you should try this sweet desire in the Sacher Hotel.
 It will undoubtedly be a memorable experience, pleasant for the eyes and delightful for all your other senses.

 Must See in Vienna: Opera Hous